tomnotthomas/Docu.ai/README.md

 2. **Enable an S3 bucket** in your AWS account.
 3. Note: Amazon Textract doesn't require enabling like the S3 bucket.

+### Connecting your VSCODE with AWS
+1. **Add AWS Toolkit - Amazon Q, Codewhisperer, and more** to your add ins.
+2. **Go to AWS console** on the top right, click on the account name and click on Security credentials to obtain your Access key and private acces key or use SSO, to connect your VSCODE with your AWS account.

 ### Configuring Environment Variables

 #### For Server